th2-net/th2-data-services/documentation/frequencies.md

 ![image](./img/example_zero_anchor_true.png)

-As said before we shouldn't use gap_mode=1 with zero_anchor.
+As said before using gap_mode=1 with zero_anchor will raise exception.
 For gap_mode=2 and 3 we see that first range doesn't start with existing timestamp from data, but rather a value that is divisible by aggregation_level.